 At 86 He’s Still “The Keeper Of Kintla”

-Bert Gildart: At 86, Lyle Ruterbories has got to be the oldest ranger currently employed by the NPS, and the job was no gift, as this ramrod-straight man believes he must point out.
+©Bert Gildart: At 86, Lyle Ruterbories has got to be the oldest ranger currently employed by the NPS, and the job was no gift, as this ramrod-straight man believes he must point out.

 “I got the job through a competitive examination—just like anyone else,” says the octogenarian.

-Lyle is stationed at Kintla Lake in Glacier National Park, working out of the same ranger station at which I worked in 1965, while still in college, and the same one Janie and I visited this past weekend while tent camping at Kintla.
+Lyle is stationed at Kintla Lake in Glacier National Park, working out of the same ranger station at which I worked in 1965 while still in college, and the same one Janie and I visited this past weekend while tent camping at Kintla.
 In those days, to hold the job, you had to demonstrate the capability of dealing with the public at all levels.
 As well you had to be able to support fire-fighting efforts, hike trails, operate a chain saw, and operate a boat, among other things.

-Not one thing has changed, and about the only difference age has made for Ranger Lyle Ruterbories is that he apparently believes he must work harder then most of the 22-year old rangers that I ever knew.
+Not one thing has changed, and about the only difference age has made for Ranger Lyle Ruterbories is that he apparently believes he must work harder than most of the 22-year old rangers that I ever knew.

 “People question my ability because of age,” said Lye, “So I try and show them I’m still capable.”